 This is a significant percentage when you consider the issues finance professionals have faced around remote accessibility and a lack of accurate data.
-Also, only 20% of finance teams have already started using Cloud technology.
-But perhaps the remaining portion of people (that are considering the Cloud but haven't yet adopted it) are already on an innovative journey and implementing Cloud-based accounting software is the final piece in their technological puzzle.
+Also, only 29% of finance teams across the public sector have already started using Cloud technology.
+But perhaps the remaining portion of people (that are considering the Cloud but haven't yet adopted it) are already on an innovative journey and implementing Cloudbased accounting software is the final piece in their technological puzzle.